 “He was before my time, but lawmen still tell the story of him bringing in the Daley Gang,” Tobias nodded.

 “Thanks.”
 Wade said.
-He wondered what he was thanking the Sheriff for.
+He wondered what he was thanking the sheriff for.
 Perhaps just for the memory.

 “How are you finding the railroad?”
 Tobias asked.
 His voice was light, and Wade detected a hesitation there.
 Like Tobias was holding some of his cards back.